jakildev/IrredenEngine/README.md

 ## About
 The Irreden Engine is an isometric pixel-art voxel content and game engine.

+## Design
+-   Modules of engine are clearly seperated as individual static libraries.

 ## Features
 -   Connects to an audio interface for to send and receive midi and *audio* data.
 TODO: audio.
 [Isometric Pixelatable Voxel Renderer](/docs/features/renderer.md)\